MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 5. Select **Open connector page** on the connector information blade.

-**Note** The instructions for Install agent on a Windows Virtual Machine and Install agent on a non-Azure Windows Machine may be reversed.
+**Note:** The instructions for Install agent on a Windows Virtual Machine and Install agent on a non-Azure Windows Machine may be reversed.
 The links take you to the proper location even with the reversed text.

 6. Select the **Install agent on a Windows Virtual Machine** option.